ErpNetDocs/tech/modules/my/calendar.md

 ![picture](pictures/business_week_monthvieww.png)

-In other Calendar views as well as @@name navigators making use of the **date picker**, you will also find BW labels.
+In other Calendar views as well as navigators making use of the **date picker**, you will also find BW labels.

 ![picture](pictures/business_week_mini.png)

+> [!NOTE]
+> All ERP.net navigators with time-based columns like Document Date support **[business week grouping](https://docs.erp.net/webclient/introduction/navigator-features.html?q=features#group-by-intervals)**, which allows you to group any records of documents by the business week they were created in.

 ## Activities